Superchargedcoffee/Esolang-WIP/README.md

     prn  : Pop the top of the stack, and print it as a number

     prc  : Pop the top of the stack, and print it as a character

+    prw  : Print the top of the stack as a char and pop while the top of the stack is printable ascii (31 < x < 127)

     in   : Get a number from cin and push it to the stack (no prompt is given to the user)